At a glance: Medicare health insurance in Rhode Island

 - Nearly 225,000 Rhode Island residents are enrolled in Medicare.

-- Of Rhode Island Medicare beneficiaries, 37 percent have Medicare Advantage coverage as of 2017.
+- Of Rhode Island Medicare beneficiaries, nearly half are enrolled in Medicare Advantage plans.

-- Residents in most parts of Rhode Island can select from among 19 Medicare Advantage plans in 2019; Kent County residents have 18 options available.
+- Residents in most parts of Rhode Island can select from among 27 Medicare Advantage plans in 2021; Kent County residents have 26 plan options available.

-- Ten insurers offer Medigap plans in Rhode Island, but only BCBSRI offers coverage (Medigap Plan A) to enrollees under age 65.
+- 19 insurers offer Medigap plans in Rhode Island, but only two (BCBSRI and United American) offer coverage to enrollees under age 65.

 - About a third of Rhode Island Medicare beneficiaries have stand-alone Part D prescription coverage.

 - Per-enrollee Medicare spending in Rhode Island is a little lower than the national average.

 224,876 people were enrolled in Medicare in Rhode Island as of September 2020.
 That’s more than 21 percent of the state’s total population, compared with about 19 percent of the United States population enrolled in Medicare.

 For most people, filing for Medicare benefits is part of turning 65.
 But Medicare eligibility is also triggered by a diagnosis of ALS or kidney failure, or by a disability that lasts more than two years.
 Nationwide, 85 percent of Medicare beneficiaries are eligible due to age (ie, being at least 65).
 In Rhode Island, 83 percent of Medicare beneficiaries are eligible due to age, while the other 17 percent of people with Medicare in Rhode Island are under the age of 65.